 Ref: reference group; OR: odds ratio; AOR: adjusted odds ratio; CI: confidence interval

-# adjusted for age, sex of child, father’s education, parity, place of residence, ecological belt, mother’s age at childbirth
+# adjusted for age, sex of child, father’s education, parity, place of residence, ecological belt, mother’s age at childbirth and adjusted for each other

-Table 5 presents the factors associated with co-existence of undernutrition and anemia among children aged 6-59 months.
-The co-existence of undernutrition and anemia is significantly associated with the richest wealth quintile, the mother's education status, the mother’s nutritional status, and presence anemia in children.
-The children from the richest wealth quintile were 51% (aOLR: 0.49; 95%CI: 0.26 to 0.91) less likely to have co-existence of undernutrition and anemia than children from the poorest wealth quintile.
-The children whose mothers have secondary or higher-level education have 45% (aOLR: 0.55; 95%CI: 0.33 to 0.93) lower likelihood of having co-existence compared to children whose mothers have no formal education, whose mother’s participation in decision-making in the family was 37% (aOLR: 0.63; 95%CI: 0.44 to 0.91) lower likelihood of having co-existence after adjusting for confounding variables.
-The child whose mother was thin was 1.90 times (95%CI: 1.24 to 2.90) more likely to have co-existence compared to a child whose mother had normal nutrition status.
+Table 7 presents the factors associated with co-existence of undernutrition and anemia among children aged 6-59 months.
+The co-existence of undernutrition and anemia is significantly associated with the richest wealth quintile, the mother's education status, the mother’s BMI, and presence of anemia in children.
+The children from the richest wealth quintile were 53% (aOR: 0.49; 95%CI: 0.26 to 0.86) less likely to have co-existence of undernutrition and anemia than children from the poorest wealth quintile.
+The children whose mothers had secondary or higher-level education had 48% (aOR: 0.52; 95%CI: 0.32 to 0.93) lower odds of having co-existence compared to children whose mothers had no formal education, whose mother’s participation in decision-making in the family was 34% (aOR: 0.66; 95%CI: 0.47 to 0.94) lower odds of having co-existence after adjusting for confounding variables.
+The child whose mother was classified as thin (BMI<18 kg/m2) was 1.80 times (95%CI: 1.20 to 2.70) more likely and mother with anemia were 2.43 times more likely to have co-existence compared to a child whose mother had normal nutrition status.

-Table 5: Factors associated with co-occurrence of undernutrition and anemia among children aged 6-59 months
+Table 7: Factors associated with co-occurrence of undernutrition and anemia among children aged 6-59 months